timnarr/kirby-imagex/README.md

 ## Examples for Different Configurations and HTML Output
 You'll find all examples in the [examples.md](/docs/examples/README.md).

+## Roadmap
+- [ ] Add tests for Imagex class
+- [ ] Use Preload Resource Hints?!
+See [feature-branch](https://github.com/timnarr/kirby-imagex/tree/feature/preload-links)
+- [ ] Improved determination of the smallest format, when using `formatSizeHandling`
+- [ ] Improve `formatSizeHandling` in combination with art-directed images

 ## License
 [MIT License](./LICENSE) Copyright © 2024-present Tim Narr